-Salt is a critical component to making dough that is flavourful and strong.
+Salt is a critical component in making dough that is flavourful and strong.
 Let’s look at some of the fundamentals of salt in bread dough to see what it does and whether we can reduce the amount of salt in bread.

-Salt slows down the activity of yeast in a bread dough.
+Salt slows down the activity of yeast in bread dough.
 Yeast cells are semi-permeable which means water flows through the cell membrane.
 Salt diverts water away from the yeast.
 This reduction in water slows the yeast’s ability to conduct its fermentation process.
 In heavily salted doughs the yeast can dehydrate completely meaning the bread does not rise at all.
 Too much salt can prevent normal metabolic functions from performing at all.

-Given the abundant sugars in dough, without salt, yeast ferments rapidly, and irregularly.
+Given the abundant sugars in the dough, without salt, yeast ferments rapidly, and irregularly.
 If salt is not included, the yeast feasts on its closest sugar source.
 This leads to the destruction of the sugars in some areas, and others not touched.

 Salt slows the rate at which the sugars get presented to the yeast.
 This provides an even crumb structure and a slower, albeit steadier and higher rise.